Understanding direct payments

 What are direct payments?

 Generally, direct payments for carers are a one-off payment given to support the carer to have some time to look after their own wellbeing.
 For example, the payment could be used to go to the gym, or pay for driving lessons or a break away.
 These are sometimes called a carer direct payment or carer budget payment.
+They do not count as income and therefore would not affect any other benefits you might be receiving.

 For both types of direct payment, an assessment needs to be carried out first and agreement reached on what can be funded.